andyrich/gfs_scwa/README.md

 * Sonoma Valley
 * Petaluma Valley

-This repo generates the parcel database of 93 fields (including geometry) for each GSA.
+This repo generates the parcel database of MANY fields (including geometry) for each GSA.

 # Getting started